Party Party Information!

 (glue for gingerbread houses, or make-ahead decorations)

-3 tbsp meringue powder (found in craft section at stores)
+3 tbsp meringue powder (found in craft

 4 cups sifted confectioners’ sugar